 - James Hardie siding—Popular HardiePlank® lap siding received the coveted Good Housekeeping Seal of Approval after rigorous testing at the Good Housekeeping Institute.
 To earn this honor, it was tested for color retention, water infiltration resistance, weather resistance, and fire resistance.

 9. Insurance Savings

 - Stucco—There is no evidence that stucco siding gives you the benefits of lower homeowner’s insurance.

 - James Hardie siding—Since Hardie siding is non-combustible and hail-damage resistant, it may help lower your insurance premiums!

 Learn more about the many advantages of James Hardie siding for your Kansas home.

 Ensure Your Replacement Siding Delivers Top Results for Decades

 You don’t want just anyone installing your siding.
-At Safe Harbor Exteriors, we are a James Hardie Certified contractor, local to the Kansas City area so we follow their strict installation guidelines to ensure you get optimal performance for years to come, and so the warranty requirements are met.
+At Safe Harbor Exteriors, we are James Hardie Certified contractor, local to the Kansas City area so we follow their strict installation guidelines to ensure you get optimal performance for years to come, and so the warranty requirements are met.
 Take a moment to learn more about how James Hardie siding can transform your home.